Scatter Creek Wildlife Area: Violet Prairie Wildlife Area Unit

 The Violet Prairie Wildlife Area Unit is located east of Tenino on Old Highway 99.
-The unit was completely acquired by 2024 and listed at approximately 1,500 acre.
+The lands, originally a 1567 acre ranch owned by Dr. William Barnett, were purchased by The Conservation Fund in June 2021.
+The unit was completely acquired by the WDFW in 2024 and listed at approximately 1,500 acre.
 Until that year, the prairie was closed to public access due to the necessity to determine how visitation would affect certain parts of the protected grounds.
 The prairie was opened for public use by 2025 and visitors can participate in several recreational activities including hiking and hunting; horses may be ridden within the grounds.

 The preserve is home to the endangered Mazama pocket gopher as well as various creatures listed under the Species of Greatest Conservation Need program, including the Oregon vesper sparrow, and butterflies such as the Puget blue, and the Taylor's checkerspot.

 The soil at Violet Prairie is sediment deposited after the Last Glacial Period.
 Precipitation drains quickly through the ground leaving the grassland drier than is typical in western Washington.
 As the prairie was historically cleared of trees and other brush by indigenous people through controlled burns, and had been used for agricultural and livestock feeding since early pioneer settlement in the 1800s, the WDFW allows cattle to continue to graze the lands.
 Though an official study had not yet been conducted as of 2025, anecdotal evidence suggests bare soil from livestock feeding allows native seeds and vegetation to replenish the prairie while keeping fire dangers at low levels; native species are also suggested to rebound in numbers due to the nature of the grazing allowance.